 Plus, don’t forget the number of area bands such a the St. Cloud Municipal Band and the Meire Grove Band, as well as great local choirs like Great River Chorale and the Minnesota Center Chorale that all hold several concerts throughout the year.
 There is no shortage of great music to take in all over Greater St. Cloud!

 Check out some of the amazing local talent of artists located right her in Greater St. Cloud at an art gallery!
 The Paramount Center for the Arts is home to two galleries.
 One in the lobby that features local art on rotation, and another located downstairs called Studio C, which is a multi-functional room and exhibition space for both 2D and 3D art displays.
 Gallery St. Germain is located across from the Paramount Center for the Arts and displays Minnesota artists who demonstrate a high level of professional achievement, as well as exhibitions that are engaging to Central Minnesota.
+The Whit Gallery is located in historic downtown St. Cloud and features local and regional mid career artists and traveling exhibitions.
 Black Box Theater, also located downtown, features rotating exhibits from local artists that often tie into their on-stage performances happening at the time.
 Plus, both the Kiehle Gallery at St. Cloud State University and the fine arts departnment at CSB/SJU have rotating student exhibitions throughout the year as well.

 For an immersive experience, check out these free public art installations and memorials around town.
 If you’re looking for local art that you can also easily purchase, be sure to attend a St. Cloud Art Crawl.
 Taking place at participating downtown businesses four times a year, this crawl features local artwork on display for purchase in a wide variety of mediums.
 Art comes alive in the Granite City!